parmesh-kumar-ai/Sentiment-SEBI-Fraud-Risk-Shiny-Dashboard/Author.md

 I am a multidisciplinary professional with a strong background in **Data Science, Strategy, and Scientific Computing**, and a deep interest in **visualization, mathematical modeling, and creative programming**.

-This project demonstrates how **MATLAB** can be used not only for engineering and analytics, but also for **high-quality 3D animations and visual storytelling**.

 ---

 ## 🎓 Academic Background